logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-3-extending-testarchitect/lesson-8-using-an-automation-harness/working-with-the-c-bundle-harness/_index.md

 ---
-title: 'Working with the C# bundle harness'
+title: "Working with the C# bundle harness"
+slug: 'working-with-the-c-bundle-harness'
-linktitle: 'Working with the C# bundle harness'
+linktitle: "Working with the C# bundle harness"
 slug: 'working-with-the-c-bundle-harness'
 description: "How to implement customized TestArchitect actions using the C# programming language."
 weight: 5